zendesk/Youtube_Integration/README.md

 2. Run `bundle install` to install the required gems from the Gemfile

-3. Start your local server: `bundle exec rackup`
+3. Start your local server: `bundle exec rackup` and take note of the port number.

+4. Download [ngrok](https://ngrok.com/download) and follow the instructions to install.
+After installation, navigate to where you saved `ngrok` and run `ngrok http <port number as reported by the previous step>`.
+Pay attention to the forwarding line that utilizes a `https` link. `Ex: Forwarding https://98a84992.ngrok.io -> localhost:9292 `

-4. Visit your [Google Developer Console](https://console.developers.google.com/apis/credentials) and add a project.
+5. Visit your [Google Developer Console](https://console.developers.google.com/apis/credentials) and add a project.
 Afterwards, click on the `Credentials` tab in the sidebar and switch to the `OAuth consent screen.` Add a product name and save it.
 Next, create your `OAuth Client Id` credentials and fill in the blanks.
-The authorized redirect url will be your `localhost:<port>/youtube_auth` and the authorized javascript origins will be `localhost:<port>`.
-After creating your credentials, click on the newly created credential and at the top hit `Download JSON` into the root directory of `Youtube_Integration`.. _Note: I recommend using ngrok to redirect a specific URL to point to your localhost_
+The authorized redirect url will be your https `ngrok` url (`https://98a84992.ngrok.io`) and the authorized javascript origins will be the same url but with a `/youtube_auth` at the end (`https://98a84992.ngrok.io/youtube_auth`) .
+After creating your credentials, click on the newly created credential and at the top hit `Download JSON` into the root directory of `Youtube_Integration`.

-5. Set your environment variables inside `.env`.
-See `example.env` for an example.
+6. Rename the `.env.example` file to `.env` and set the value of `CLIENT_SECRET = ''`.
+Next, put the contents of the the `client_secret` file you downloaded from your Developer Console in between the quotes.
+See `.env.example` for an example.

+7. Update `AUTH_REDIRECT_URL` to the your redirect url you specified in your Google Developer Console (`https://98a84992.ngrok.io/youtube_auth`)

-6. Update `manifest.json` and `app_source/requirements.json` with your own local or ngrok url endpoints. _Note:_ Also feel free to update `app_source/manifest.json` but is not required.
+7. Update `manifest.json` and `app_source/requirements.json` with your own local or ngrok url endpoints. `EX: "event_callback_url": "https://98a84992.ngrok.io/event_callback"` _Note:_ Also feel free to update `app_source/manifest.json` but is not required.

 _Note:_ If you only want to run the service locally, you can remove all references to Airbrake in `.env` and `app.rb` if you'd like.

 * Documentation for various endpoints can be found in the corresponding controllers

-#### Hosting on Heroku
+#### Hosting on Heroku (OPTIONAL)
 1. Create a new project on Heroku

 2. Set up your ENV. variables similar to your `.env` file. _Note:_ Be careful to not include quotes as Heroku will automatically stringify the values you give it.